mikera/core.matrix/README.md

 ```

 The objective of `core.matrix` is to provide a common and idiomatic abstraction for matrix maths in Clojure,
 independent of underlying implementations.
-Like NumPy, but with more parens and functional goodness..
+If it looks like a matrix, it works like a matrix.

 Key objectives: